-A "meningococcal disease outbreak" is defined as two or more cases of the same serogroup within 4 weeks in a children's facility, school class, playgroup, a community facility with a household-like character (for example, a hostel, boarding school, or barracks);

-A "regionally clustered occurrence" is defined as three or more cases of the same serogroup within 3 months

-- in a region with a resulting incidence $\geq 10/100,000$ in the respective population.
+- A "meningococcal disease outbreak" is defined as two or more cases of the same serogroup within 4 weeks in a children's facility, school class, playgroup, a community facility with a household-like character (for example, a hostel, boarding school, or barracks); - A "regionally clustered occurrence" is defined as three or more cases of the same serogroup within 3 months - in a restricted age group of the population (e.g., adolescents) in one place, or - in a region with a resulting incidence $\geq 10/100,000$ in the respective population.

-As a supplement to antibiotic prophylaxis for close contact persons (see Table 2, p.
-324, as well as the recommendations of the German Society of Paediatric Infectiology [Deutsche Gesellschaft für Pädiatrische Infektiologie (DGPI)], of the National Reference Centre for Meningococci, and the Ratgeber für Ärzte [Guide for Physicians] of the RKI), the responsible health authorities can additionally recommend vaccination prophylaxis if the clustered occurrence or the outbreak was caused by a strain preventable by vaccination.
+As a supplement to antibiotic prophylaxis for close contact persons (see Table 3, p.
+346, as well as the recommendations of the German Society of Paediatric Infectiology [Deutsche Gesellschaft für Pädiatrische Infektiologie (DGPI)], of the National Reference Centre for Meningococci, and the Ratgeber für Ärzte [Guide for Physicians] of the RKI), the responsible health authorities can additionally recommend vaccination prophylaxis if the clustered occurrence or the outbreak was caused by a strain preventable by vaccination.
 Vaccination prophylaxis is justified by the possibility of further cases occurring up to a few months after the onset of the first illnesses.
 As with antibiotic prophylaxis, close contacts in the households of patients, their intimate partners, and close contacts in children's facilities, school classes, playgroups, and community facilities with a household-like character can be included in prophylactic vaccination in the event of an outbreak.